H200 Price Guide: Nvidia H200 GPU Cost & Rental Options (November 2025)

 Here's the short answer if you're in a hurry...

-The Nvidia H200 costs $30 k–$40 k to buy outright and $3.72–$10.60 per GPU hour to rent (May 2025).
-Jarvislabs offers on‑demand H200 at $3.80/hr—cheapest single‑GPU access.
+The H200 GPU costs $30k–$40k to buy outright and $3.72–$10.60 per GPU hour to rent (November 2025).
+The Nvidia H200 offers 141GB of HBM3e memory.
+Jarvislabs provides on‑demand H200 access at $3.80/hr—the most affordable single H200 GPU rental option.

 The latest LLaMA 4 models from Meta are pushing the boundaries, requiring a minimum of 80GB VRAM just to get started.
 It's a stark reminder of how quickly AI model requirements are evolving - what was once cutting-edge is now barely enough to run the smallest of today's foundation models.

-I'll admit it - I was skeptical when NVIDIA announced the H200 GPUs last year.
-The price tag was steep, and I wasn't convinced that the 76% VRAM increase (from 80GB to 141GB) would justify the investment.
+I'll admit it - I was skeptical when NVIDIA announced the H200 last year.
+The H200 price tag was steep, and I wasn't convinced that the 76% VRAM increase (from 80GB to 141GB) would justify the investment.
 But here's where I was wrong: the timing couldn't have been better.
 As models like DeepSeek and LLaMA 4 hit the scene, that extra VRAM became a game-changer.
-Let me break it down with a real-world example: Running LLaMA 4's larger models (like Maverick 400B) on H100s requires two full nodes with 8 GPUs each for a higher context window.
-But with H200s?
-You can do it on a single 8-GPU node.
+Let me break it down with a real-world H200 example: Running LLaMA 4's larger models (like Maverick 400B) on H100s requires two full nodes with 8 GPUs each for a higher context window.
+But with the H200?
+You can do it on a single 8-GPU H200 node.
 That's not just a convenience - it's a massive cost and complexity reduction that makes advanced AI more accessible to everyone.

-H200 Price Snapshot (May 12, 2025)
+H200 Price Snapshot (November 2025)

 Cloud GPU Pricing Table

-Provider | Instance / Shape | GPUs | Region | On-Demand Price | Per-GPU Price | Notes |
+| Provider | Instance / Shape | GPUs | Region | On-Demand Price | Per-GPU Price | Notes |

-Jarvislabs | H200 | 8×H200 | Europe | $30.4/hr | $3.80 | Lowest-cost option.
+| Jarvislabs | H200 | 8×H200 | Europe | $30.4/hr | $3.80 | Lowest-cost option.
 Also supports 8×H200 for $30.40/hr. |

-AWS | p5e.48xlarge | 8×H200 | Europe (STH) | $84.8/hr | $10.6 | EC2 Capacity Blocks hourly price is close to $32/hr. |
+| AWS | p5e.48xlarge | 8×H200 | Europe (STH) | $84.8/hr | $10.6 | EC2 Capacity Blocks hourly price is close to $32/hr. |

-Azure | Standard_ND96isr_H200_v5 | 8×H200 | West US 3 | $84.80/hr | $10.60 | Prices vary by region.
+| Azure | Standard_ND96isr_H200_v5 | 8×H200 | West US 3 | $84.80/hr | $10.60 | Prices vary by region.
 Cited from Azure calculator. |

-Oracle | BM.GPU.H200.8 | 8×H200 | US Ashburn | $80.00/hr | $10.00 | Bare-metal server.
+| Oracle | BM.GPU.H200.8 | 8×H200 | US Ashburn | $80.00/hr | $10.00 | Bare-metal server.
 Source: OCI pricing list. |

-Google Cloud | A3-H200 (Spot) | 8×H200 | US Central 1 | TBA (Spot: $29.80/hr) | $3.72 | Spot pricing only; on-demand not published yet.
+| Google Cloud | A3-H200 (Spot) | 8×H200 | US Central 1 | TBA (Spot: $29.80/hr) | $3.72 | Spot pricing only; on-demand not published yet.
 1 |

 Note: Hyperscalers currently only offer H200s in 8-GPU bundles.
 The "Per-GPU Price" column divides total price by 8 for fair comparison.